Veijleign/git_2.github.io/readme.md

-#this is test school project
+# This is test school project

 +show how git works
 +to indroduce with main commands